Build4Build/detect-sleep/README.md

 # Sleep Detector 😴

-A React Native Expo app that automatically tracks your sleep patterns based on phone usage.
+**Sleep Detector** is a React Native Expo app that automatically tracks your sleep patterns based on phone usage.

 ## Features